Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 - Label, metadata, InfinityAutoPackager
 - Restrict to level 7 to avoid negative XP in Icewind Dale
 - Store price 100 to 1000
-- opcode 171 instead of 147 to avoid extra experience when learning spells
+- opcode 171 instead of 147 to avoid extra experience when learning spells thanks to Rivvers
+- Workaround for tacturn.spl (Mystra's Grace) previously summoned ally creature cannot efficiently use the Turn Undead abilitiy

 Version 0.4.0 - 23 July 2022: